CBIIT/NCI-DOE-Collab-Pilot3-Pathology-Reports-Hierarchical-Self-Attention-Network/README-technical.md

 1. Download the reports needed to train and test the model, and the trained model file:
    1. Create an account on the Model and Data Clearinghouse ([MoDaC](https://modac.cancer.gov)).
    2. Run the script  [./data_utils/download_data.py](./data_utils/download_data.py).
 This script downloads the reports and their corresponding metadata from MoDaC.
-   3. When prompted by the training and test scripts, enter your MoDaC credentials.
+   3. When prompted, enter your MoDaC credentials.
 2. Generate training/validaton/test datasets by running the script [./data_utils/trainTestSplitMetaData.py](./data_utils/trainTestSplitMetaData.py).
 This script splits the data into training/validation/test datasets and maps the site and histology to integer categories.
 3. Process reports and generate features by running the script [./data_utils/data_handler.py](./data_utils/data_handler.py).
 This script does the following:
    * Cleans up punctuation and unecessary tokens from the reports.